gesellkammer/emlib/README.md

 emlib is a set of modules with miscelaneous functionality:

+* music: music representation, audition, etc
 * midi: utilities to read midi files, notify when new midi devices are plugged, etc.
 * snd: utilities to read and process soundfiles
 * wrap: wrappers around other software, like csound, sonic-visualizer, reaper
 * acoustics: formulas for helmholtz resonators, speed of sound, etc.
 * other topics:
   * combinatorics